psx-spx/psx-spx.github.io/docs/konamisystem573.md

   RAM is still 512 KB.
 - **The CD-ROM drive is completely different**.
 While the PS1's drive is fully integrated into the motherboard and uses a custom protocol, the 573 employs a standard ATAPI drive.
-This means there is no provision for playing XA-ADPCM, even though CD audio can still be played (as long as the 4-pin audio cable between the drive and the 573 motherboard is present).
-There is no wobble groove to worry about, but some drives the system shipped with are reportedly unable to read CD-Rs.
-Most 573 units have had their drive replaced (usually with a DVD drive) at least once, so this should not be an issue.
+It can thus boot from burned CD-Rs or even CD-RWs just fine (as long as the drive itself is capable of reading them in the first place), with no modifications needed to the stock hardware.
+There is no provision for playing XA-ADPCM, however CD-DA playback through the drive's own audio output (fed into the 573 motherboard via a 4-pin audio cable) is supported and used by some games.
 - **The SIO0 bus for controllers and memory cards is unused**.
 It is broken out to a connector, however no known I/O board uses it.
 Some games supported PS1 controllers and memory cards through an adapter connected over JVS (see the